automata-network/multiprover-avs-operator-setup/prover/README.md

 ## Security Recommendations

 - If you plan to host the prover on a different server from the operator, it is strongly recommended to setup HTTPS for your prover.
 Please see [this step](#2-certificate-private-key-format) regarding the requirements of private key format.
 You should also whitelist only the Public IP of your operator node for port 18232, and block all other IPs from accessing that port.

+- If you plan to host the Scroll archive node, and on a different server from the prover, it is strongly recommended whitelist only the prover node's IP for accessing the execution node.

 ## FAQs